 I am routinely guilty of several of these, even though they’re contrary to my own philosophy.

-This entry is part of Jack Rusher’s journal, originally published November 5th, 2003, in New York.
+This entry is part of Jack Rusher’s archive, originally published November 5th, 2003, in New York.